karazy/faz2googledrive/README.md

 To run the script check the execute_FAZ_loader.py

-Script can either be run standalone, via Dockerfile or as a scheduled task in Google Container Engine.
+Script can either be run standalone or via Dockerfile.

 Attention: a valid e-paper abo is required to run this script.

 ## Configuration
 Create an env.cfg file and put it under src

     [FAZ]
     Username = YOUR-FAZ-USER
     Password = YOUR-FAZ-PASS